-- Avoid and get rid of scratches by sanding with the grain whilst the lathe is off.
+- Avoid and get rid of scratches by sanding with the grain while the lathe is off.

 - Carving comments

 - Mesquite, unlike most woods, can be carved green because it checks very little as it dries.
-You will need power-carving burs, though, starting with less aggressive ones to remove material without tearout.
+You will need power-carving burs, starting with less aggressive ones, to remove material without tearout.

 - For stability in use indoors, stick to wood with a maximum moisture content of 6-7 percent.
 For outdoor wood projects, it should be 12 percent moisture.

-- Feed straight-grained wood into planer knives at a 90° angle so that your wood does not tear.
+- Feed straight-grained wood into planer knives at a 90° angle, so your wood does not tear.